narumii/Deobfuscator/README.md

 > - Testing InstructionMatcher
 > - Implementing/Improving transformers
 > - Writing tests
-> - Safety checks on putstatic in FieldInlineTransformers (overriding values)
 > - Feedback on how the new api presents itself (mainly InstructionMatcher)
 >   <br>
 >